 Haruko Ruggiero has been teaching students of all ages in the Twin Cities (Minneapolis – St. Paul) for over ten years.
 She has been a patron of natural foods co-ops from very early on and has learned a great deal of the “how to’s” of eating natural, less-processed foods from her elders.
-She enjoys helping kids learn to make informed decisions regarding their food choices; and delights in their enthusiasm for handling fresh foods.
-Some of Haruko’s favorite after-school activities include being with her young daughter, making tile mosaics, gardening, swimming, cooking, reading and writing.
+She enjoys helping kids learn to make informed decisions regarding their food choices and delights in their enthusiasm for handling fresh foods.
+Some of Haruko’s favorite after-school activities include being with her young daughter, making tile mosaics, gardening, swimming, cooking, reading, and writing.

-Ginger Pearson - Educator
+Emily Houser – Educator

-Kristi Pursell - Educator
+Molly Sowash – Educator